-Although 5″ is considered the standard size for residential seamless gutters, many homeowners are upgrading to 6″ over sized gutters.
-Though a 6″ gutter is only an inch bigger it does handle 40% more water.
-The over sized downspout installed with these gutters can also handle more debris passing through them.
-We have been seeing the trend of 6″ gutters becoming more sought after here for several years.
+The standard size for residential seamless gutters depends largely on the region of the country along with the size and style of your home.
+Many homeowners are upgrading to 6″, 7″, or even 8″ ‘oversized’ gutters.
+Though a 6″ gutter is only an inch bigger than a 5″, it does handle 40% more water.
+The oversized downspout installed with these gutters can also handle more debris passing through them.
+We have been seeing the trend of larger gutters becoming more sought after here for several years.
 When we decided to add a third crew in 2011, we added a second 6″ machine because we simply could not keep up with the demand for 6″ gutters.

-Although size of your roof is important you should also consider the pitch of your roof.
-A steeper pitch will make water run down faster and require an oversized gutter.
-Metal roofs also shed water at a much quicker rate than an asphalt roof therefore we always recommend 6″ gutters to handle the faster runoff of the water.
+Although the size of your roof is important, you should also consider the pitch of your roof.
+A steeper pitch will make water run down faster and require a larger gutter.
+Metal roofs also shed water at much faster rates than asphalt roofs, therefore, we always recommend larger gutters to handle the faster runoff of the water.

 The style of gutter can also determine the size.
-If you are considering Half Round Gutters we always recommend a 6″ gutter.
-Half Round gutters are shallower than K-Style gutters and the 5″ half round gutters tend to overflow quite often.
+If you are considering Half Round Gutters we always recommend a 6″ gutter or larger.
+Half Round gutters are shallower than K-Style gutters and the 5″ half-round gutters tend to overflow quite often.

-Other times when we recommend a 6″ oversized gutter:
+Other times when we recommend an ‘oversized’ gutter: